 When should I start toilet training my child?

 Your child must be both physically and emotionally ready for toilet training.
-Most children are ready when they are between 22 and 30 months of age, although every child is different.
+Most children are ready to start when they are between 22 and 30 months of age, but every child is different.
 Toilet training usually becomes a long and frustrating process if you try to start it before your child is ready.

 Before children can use the toilet, they must be able to control their bowel and bladder muscles.
 Some signs of this control are having bowel movements around the same time each day, not having bowel movements at night, and having a dry diaper after a nap or for at least 2 hours at a time.
 Children must also be able to climb, talk, remove clothing, and have mastered other basic motor skills before they can use the toilet by themselves.

 Most children are physically ready to toilet train before they are emotionally ready.
 Your child must want to use the toilet and be willing to cooperate with you.
 He or she may even talk about being a "big boy" or "big girl" and wearing underpants rather than diapers.
 Training generally does not go well if your child is in the stage where "no" is his or her automatic response to every request.